bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 Probably there are other extremely important achievements resulting from the actions of the head maintainers that I've forgotten about.
 Feel free to mention those in the comments.

+### People Looking for Something Different

+> You can never be wrong by being yourself.

+Given how similar most editors are today, those who are not happy with the status quo don't really have that many options.
+If you want an editor that's different from the mainstream and has a strong community - it's essentially a choice between Emacs and Vim.

+And if you want to build an editor that's uniquely tailored to your preferences in every conceivable way - it's probably Emacs.

 ## Closing Thoughts

 > Success occurs when opportunity meets preparation.